ConradSmiles is a not for profit supporting research to improve the understanding and treatment of anoxic brain injury.

 We want all children who survive a non fatal drowning accident to achieve their maximum potential – no limits!

 Current Research In Progress

-Dr. Peter Fox, founder and head of the UT Health Science Center’s Research Imaging Institute in San Antonio, Texas has agreed to lead the FIRST research project to address brain injury in child near drowning cases.
+Dr. Peter Fox, founder and head of the UT Health Science Center’s Research Imaging Institute in San Antonio, Texas is leading the FIRST research project to address brain injury in child near drowning cases.
 He aims to change the current protocol by giving families information on the functional status of their child’s brain.
 This information can be used to target therapy by focusing on the areas of the brain with the most potential to recover.

 About Resting State Functional MRI: